microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 Greeting in English             : Hello World!
 Greeting in Mongolian           : Сайн уу дэлхий!
 Greeting in English             : Hello World!
-Exception of type Microsoft.Coyote.Runtime.AssertionFailureException: Message: The starting Greeting in English was duplicated but this should never happen.
+Exception of type Microsoft.Coyote.AssertionFailureException: Message: The starting Greeting in English was duplicated but this should never happen.
 ```

 Although this is one of the simplest programs you can write with Actors, you may need to perform